nicholasreinaldo/LuminaEcommerce/README.md

    node index.js
    ```
 3. **Connect the database**
-   </br>As this project does not initialize knex and use knex migrations and seeds, we will manually setup the database on PostgreSQL.
+   As this project does not initialize knex and use knex migrations and seeds, we will manually setup the database on PostgreSQL.
-   </br>Make sure your database connection  details and replace the content of root/knexfile.js according to your database credentials.
+   Make sure your database connection  details and replace the content of root/knexfile.js according to your database credentials.
    ```
    connection: {
      host: '127.0.0.1',